lucienlmy/5mod/[Information]-ScriptHookV-&-OpenIV-Updates.md

 **ADITIONAL INFORMATION**:
 If you want to know how many and which versions of the game were released since the start of the GTA V life, **[take a look here](http://patches.rockstargames.com/prod/gtav/versioning.xml)**.

-Also, if you still didn't update your game and you want to be able to play avoiding the game from updating when launched while waiting for a new **ScriptHookV** version, use the **[NVE mod gameconfig](https://www.razedmods.com/gta-v)** by **Razed**.
-I use it for years already, works perfectly fine and gets updated when a new game version releases.
+Also, if you still haven't updated your game and you want to be able to play while avoiding the game from updating when launched while waiting for a new **ScriptHookV** version, use the **[NVE mod gameconfig](https://www.razedmods.com/gta-v)** by **Razed**.
+I have used it for years already, works perfectly fine and gets updated when a new game version is released.

 If you use **GTA V** from **Steam** you'll need to do some other things to prevent it from updating your game before using the tool.
 I have a retail copy so I can't help there.